magejosh/wizards-choice/BUGS.md

 # Known Bugs and Issues
-- Sometimes game glitches when enemy wizard discards a card causing the phase advancement to get stuck between the discard and the end phase.
+- Sometimes game glitches when enemy wizard discards a card causing the phase advancement to get stuck between the discard and the initiative phase of the next round.
+Possibly race conditions related to state management.
+There should be only one source of truth for phase state with components it calls on to manage each phase of the round.
+Unless you have a better idea or insight into the root cause of the issue.
-- Spellcard layouts reverted to legacy styling during agent/augmentCode.md refactor plan from agent/augmentCode_todo.md.
+- Save slots need Unique ID's to hopefully fix the issue with only the last used save slot being saved or usable.
+- Market sell function not working as intended/expected.
+It never shows any items in the player inventory to sell and it should if the player has items in their inventory that are not equipped currently.
+Needs code audit with intent to hook up this functionality.
+Markets should have a limited amount of gold to buy items with that resets when the inventory refreshes.
+- Potion crafting seems like it's not implemented completely or properly hooked up.
+Needs code audit.
+- Equipping an item in inventory to a slot with an item already equipped overwrites the already equipped item effectively deleting it.
+It should unequipt the already equipped item when equipping a new item to the same slot.
+- Market Attacks seem like they are not triggering when leaving markets, which seems odd given it did work earlier in development.
+Needs code audit.
+Expectation, when clicking leave market or when traveling to a new market there is a random chance of triggering a market attack as described in docs/requirements.md